Kandovan’s cone-shaped homes are carved from volcanic rock—and people still live inside them.

 Why People Still Live There

-These rock homes aren’t just photogenic—they’re practical.
-The thick stone stays cool in summer and warm in winter, a natural temperature control system that has worked for centuries.
-Families have passed the dwellings down and expanded them by carving new rooms as needed.
+These rock homes aren't just photogenic - they're practical.
+The thick volcanic stone stays cool in summer and warm in winter, a natural temperature control system that has worked for centuries.
+Today, roughly 800 residents still call Kandovan home, speaking Azerbaijani Turkish and living much as their ancestors did, though modern amenities like electricity and plumbing have been added.

 Older Than You Think